emreakturkl/My-Django-Blog/README.md

 python manage.py runserver
 ```

-Then go to admin panel, create new about.
+Then go to admin panel, customize

 #